khmarbaise/octopress/source/_posts/2017/06/2017-06-06-howto-create-a-java-run-time-image-with-maven.md

 This is the first step of Maven into a support of JDK 9 tools like [jlink] and [jmod].
 Other tooling like [maven-jdeps-plugin] already exist for a longer time.

-This currently is a Proof Of Concept and not an official statement.
+This currently is a prove of concept and not an official statement.
 This is intended to get feedback of others working with JDK9 and see if we are doing right or not.

 Apart from that you see the opportunities which JKD9 with it's Run-Time Images is offering.
 Based on the